#Schema Customization

 You define the schema by defining how your custom GraphQL API looks like.
 For that reason, if you already know the basics of how to define a GraphQL schema, then it should be pretty straight forward to define your data model.
 If you do not have experience with that, we will show you the basics here and additionally would like to point you to the official GraphQL documentation.

-By default all files relevant for customizing your schema, can be found in the
+By default all files relevant for customizing your schema, can be found in the schema

 folder in your Tilores project.
-Feel free to add your own files as you
+Feel free to add your own files as you need them.

 A record represents a single data point of your entity and is the most important data structure to store any kind of information in.
 It can be very simple, e.g. a single attribute, or very complex, e.g. multiple nested layers of attributes.